 - Does his coat smell of smoke?

-If either of these seem to be the case, bring your dog to fresh air.
+If either of these seems to be the case, bring your dog to fresh air.
 If his breathing does not improve rapidly, seek urgent help.

 Here the lung tissue itself is the source of the problem.
 These problems reduce the lung's ability to work properly.
 To cope, the dog takes more breaths in order to make up the difference.
 The dog will reach a point where they can no longer cope and collapse, so prompt treatment is essential.